Tracy Apartments: Phase I

 An agglomeration of financing will be needed to complete this project.
 So far, the City of Tracy HOME funds, City of Tracy redevelopment funds, Low-Income Housing Tax Credits (LIHTC), and HACSJ contribution have secured funding.
 An additional $4 million will be received from the city of Tracy’s Low and Moderate Income Housing Asset Fund.
 The project is also expected to include roughly $23.5 million worth of federal tax credits and further HACSJ funding.

-Federal tax credits are awarded through a competitive process, therefore, curating the necessary public support and assets to secure the tax credits is incredibly important.
-“Because we have the benefit of owning land, and support from the city of Tracy, we can compete generally favorably,” Executive Director Peter W. Ragsdale said.
-Smarter land use will allow the Housing Authority to meet the affordable housing need in Tracy and will allow for a new recreation center.
-As a result of this combination of community and ingenuity, Tracy Apartments will replace old and aging units with new energy-efficient units and a higher density to provide more families a home.
+Federal tax credits are awarded through a competitive process, which means that curating the necessary public support and assets to secure those credits is vital.
+“Because we have the benefit of owning land and support from the city of Tracy, we can compete generally favorably,” said HACSJ Executive Director Peter W. Ragsdale.
+The smarter land use will allow HACSJ to meet the affordable housing need in Tracy and allow for a new recreation center.
+The new Tracy Apartments will be ready to welcome residents by September 2023.

 Funding will include a HACSJ contribution, City of Tracy HOME funds, City of Tracy redevelopment funds, and Low Income Housing Tax Credits (LIHTC).